 Chard is easy to grow and very attractive in the garden.
 I especially like this gorgeous rainbow chard that can produce three colors from one package of seeds.
 And I love the way you can trim off leaves and the plant will continue producing new ones, even in the hot Utah summers.

-Chard is easy to grow from seed, and I never had problems with my chard until the year when a flock of quail discovered it and started to eat the leaves until only the stalks remained, like you see in the photo above.
-A visit to the garden center taught me to use garden netting to save the Swiss chard from the birds, and all has been well ever since.
+Chard is easy to grow from seed, and I never had problems with my chard until one year when a flock of quail discovered it and started to eat the leaves until only the stalks remained, like you see in the photo above.
+A visit to the garden center taught me to use garden netting to save the Swiss chard from the birds, and that solved the problem!

 I loved this Spicy Stir-Fried Swiss Chard, which my nephew Jake and I completely devoured the day we made it.